Menu

 Monitor Output

-By default, headphone monitor outputs a blend of computer audio and microphone input.
+By default, the headphone monitor outputs a blend of computer audio and microphone input.
 In different creative scenes, adjust your monitoring settings accordingly.
-Check/Uncheck devices to control which audio sources route to your headphones.
-For guidance, select the "?" icon beside "Monitor Output" for tips.
+Check/Uncheck devices to control which audio sources are route to your headphones.
+For guidance, click the "?" icon beside "Monitor Output" for tips.

 Adjust your monitoring mix per scene by checking/unchecking sources: